Daniel Cornejo

 Adaptability: The willingness to continuously unlearn and learn.

 The challenge for universities is no longer to teach how to process information, but to train professionals with sharp critical thinking and the empathy needed to lead change.
-AI will take care of operational complexity; it is up to us to focus on strategic purpose.
+AI will take care of operational complexity; it is up to us to focus on the strategic purpose.

 Your career has spanned telecommunications, data centers, cloud, analytics, artificial intelligence, and digital transformation.
 What was the professional leap that most forced you to reinvent yourself?

 The definitive leap that forced me to reinvent myself was learning about the world of Data and Artificial Intelligence.
-This forced me to break a paradigm: understanding that the value is no longer in storing information, but in using data as the most powerful strategic asset for real-time business decision-making.
+This forced me to break a paradigm: understanding that value is no longer in storing information, but in using data as the most powerful strategic asset for real-time business decision-making.

 Reinventing myself at this stage meant going beyond the technological trend and learning to decipher the true value of AI through concrete use cases applied to business processes.
 It was the crucial step that allowed me to stop focusing on selling technology and start selling strategic solutions that transform companies.